 Generating multiple scenarios

-This section shows you how to generate multiple scenarios from a Notebook using randomized data.
+This tutorial shows you how to generate multiple scenarios from a notebook using randomized data.
 Generating multiple scenarios lets you test a model by exposing it to a wide range of data.

 About this task